 New graduate degree and certificate programs are now available at the Tyler School for working professionals in architecture, facilities planning and healthcare management.

-In a bold move that will create a wide range of new pathways for career advancement and enrichment for professionals in the areas of architecture, facilities planning and health management, the Architecture Department at Temple University’s Tyler School of Art has announced seven new post-professional degree and graduate certificate programs.
+In a bold move that will create a wide range of new pathways for career advancement and enrichment for professionals in the areas of architecture, facilities planning and health management, the Architecture Department at Temple University’s Tyler School of Art and Architecture has announced seven new post-professional degree and graduate certificate programs.

 Tyler Architecture will now offer a studio-based, independent design-focused, 30-credit Master of Science (M.S.) in Architecture for architectural design professionals seeking to advance their careers.
 The M.S. in Architecture is offered with three optional concentrations to help students expand their knowledge in areas of rapid growth in the industry: Advanced Technologies and Design (focusing on the latest advances in building technology, digital tools and techniques); Urban Ecologies and Design (emphasizing the interrelationship between ecology, society and urban form); and Health and Design (focusing on improving the functionality of healthcare facilities and their design).